 We also evaluate unsupervised representation learners on the task of video retrieval.
 In this task, no supervised fine-tuning is done; the model being tested is trained purely using unsupervised data.
 Similar to classification, only the RGB encoder is used; the other encoders only serve to train the RGB encoder.
-First, for every sample in both the train and test splits of UCF101, we use the RGB encoder being evaluating to extract a feature vector representation of that sample.
+First, for every sample in both the train and test splits of UCF101, we use the RGB encoder being evaluated to extract a feature vector representation of that sample.
 Then, for each feature vector from the test set, we look for the k vectors from the training set with the highest cosine similarity.
-In effect, we ask our model to retrieve the k most similar clips in the train set to each test clip.
 We evaluate this retrieval by computing the recall R@k: the fraction of clips in the test set for which at least one of the k clips retrieved by our model is of the same action class as the test clip.